AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/fluidic-player.md

 **Notes and Bookmarking**

 You can take notes and bookmark any content irrespective of its file type.
-If you want&nbsp;to make a certain selection from a long file or video, you can bookmark&nbsp;the very points where you have found the information that is relevant to your needs.&nbsp;The notes and bookmarks can be searched or sent  as  email.
+If you want to make a certain selection from a long file or video, you can bookmark the very points where you have found the information that is relevant to your needs.
+The notes and bookmarks can be searched or sent  as  email.
 Clicking on them lands you in the fluidic player exactly at that point of the video, or page of the document.

 For more information on  fluidic  player, see [Fluidic player](../../learners/feature-summary/fluidic-player.md).

-Here are some&nbsp;examples of where you can use the&nbsp;embeddable fluidic player.
+Here are some examples of where you can use the embeddable fluidic player.

-* You can use the embeddable fluidic player in your** **website to list down the&nbsp;enrolled courses of your employee and also provide a link to launch a training on the same page.
-This would mean that your learners can consume  trainings &nbsp;on your intranet website.
+* You can use the embeddable fluidic player in your** **website to list down the enrolled courses of your employee and also provide a link to launch a training on the same page.
+This would mean that your learners can consume  trainings  on your intranet website.

 * If you are in the business of training, you may perhaps have a website where your customers purchase courses.
-You can integrate the embeddable player with the same website so that your customers can consume the content they buy within your&nbsp;website.
+You can integrate the embeddable player with the same website so that your customers can consume the content they buy within your website.

 ## Steps to embed fluidic player in your website {#stepstoembedfluidicplayerinyourwebsite}